 The key elements of due diligence

-On 2 March 2020, the final quantitative monitoring survey was conducted from 2 March to 29 May 2020.
-As planned, this is the second survey following on from the first large-scale survey which began in July 2019.
+The final quantitative monitoring survey was conducted from 2 March to 29 May 2020.
+As planned, this was the second survey following on from the first large-scale survey which began in July 2019.
 Foreign Minister Maas had the following to say about this at the time:

 Germany and the German economy are reaping the benefits of globalisation.
 That is why we have a particular responsibility to protect the rights of the people working in our global supply and value chains.
 Businesses in Germany are now being asked to report how they ensure human rights are respected in their processes – and what challenges they encounter on the way.
 Now the businesses in question need to use the opportunity and respond.

 The first quantitative survey was completed on 31 October 2019.
-Of the 3300 businesses contacted, some 460 submitted questionnaires meaning the results are, within certain parameters, considered representative.
+Of the 3300 businesses contacted, some 460 submitted questionnaires, which means that the results are, within certain parameters, considered representative.
 The service provider EY assessed the data in line with the methodological requirements presented by the Federal Government and outlined in the first Interim Report published in July 2019.
-The central result is that between 17 and 19 percent of businesses were able to document that they are adequately meeting the NAP requirements on human rights due diligence (“compliers”).
-EY identified a further 9 to 11 percent, which are not yet meeting the requirements but are all in all working to high standards with good practices (“companies on the right track”).
-The second Interim Report published in February 2020 explains the findings and methodological aspects in detail.
-It is to be discussed with companies and business associations, social partners and civil society in dialogue events designed for that purpose.
+The key finding is that between 17 and 19 percent of businesses were able to document that they are adequately meeting the NAP requirements on human rights due diligence (“compliers”).
+EY identified a further 9 to 11 percent that are not yet meeting the requirements but are, all in all, working to high standards with good practices (“companies on the right track”).
+The second Interim Report published in February 2020 explains the results and methodological aspects in detail.
+It was discussed with companies, business associations, social partners and civil society within the framework of the Business and Human Rights Working Group.

-After the 2019 survey, the Federal Government established that the evaluation methodology is all in all appropriate.
-Changes that were made for the 2020 survey include altering the sample size and the way in which the businesses are contacted.
-Furthermore, in the light of the experience gained during and the results of the 2019 survey, the questionnaire and the requirements framework were examined and adapted slightly to prevent potential misunderstandings regarding the requirements of the NAP.
+After the 2019 survey, the Federal Government established that the “evaluation methodology is appropriate as a whole”.
+Changes made for the 2020 survey included altering the sample size and the way in which the businesses were contacted.
+Furthermore, in the light of the experience gained during the 2019 survey and as regards its results, the questionnaire and the requirements framework were examined and adapted slightly to prevent potential misunderstandings regarding the requirements of the NAP.

 The early monitoring phase in 2018: finding the right method

 The first qualitative interviews with 30 businesses were held in autumn 2018 (exploratory phase).
-The aim here was not to obtain results which were statistically representative.
-There were also talks with nine representatives of stakeholder groups, that is social partners, business associations and non-governmental organisations.
-It was the Inception Report of September 2018 which provided the basis for this phase.
-The interviews provided valuable findings which fed into the comprehensive interviews subsequently carried out in 2019 and 2020.
+The aim here was not to obtain statistically representative results.
+In addition, talks were held with nine representatives of stakeholder groups, that is social partners, business associations and NGOs.
+The Inception Report of September 2018 provided the basis for this phase.
+The interviews provided valuable findings that fed into the comprehensive surveys subsequently carried out in 2019 and 2020.

 Transparency and expertise

 In the questionnaire, companies can submit their implementation planning for individual NAP requirements by the end of 2020.
-This planning must be sufficiently concrete, credible and appropriate for closing an identified implementation shortfall by the end of 2020.
+This planning must be sufficiently concrete, credible and appropriate for remedying an identified implementation shortfall by the end of 2020.
 In early 2021, it will be verified whether the companies have actually put these plans into practice.
-Until that time, such companies will not be regarded either as “compliers” or “noncompliers”.
-The final report, which will be presented in the summer of 2020, will then be supplemented in the light of post-validation.
+Until that time, such companies will not be regarded either as “compliers” or “non-compliers”.
+The final report, which will be presented in autumn 2020, will then be supplemented in the light of post-validation.

-The question and answer options are based on Chapter III of the NAP.
-In uncertain cases, the text of the UN Guiding Principles on Business and Human Rights was used to define the requirements in more detail.
+The question-and-answer options are based on Chapter III of the NAP.
+In unclear cases, the wording of the UN Guiding Principles on Business and Human Rights was used to define the requirements in more detail.
 The Interim Reports provide transparent information as to which parts of the NAP or UN Guiding Principles the questions and answers are based on (see annex 5 to the first Interim Report and annex 1 to the second Interim Report).